Monu91-ai/Monu-RL-midterm-project/README.md

 # 1. Introduction
 # The Flappy Bird Game
-* Directing a flying bird moves continuously to the right, through the space between two pipes.
-Earn one point after passing through one set of pipes.
+* Directing a flying bird moves to the right, through the space between two pipes.
+Score one point after passing through one set of pipes.
-* Two Actions in each frame between two sets of pipes:
+* Two Actions possibly in each frame between two sets of pipes:
 Flap: bird will jump upward, Don’t Flap: bird will start falling down
 * Game is over when the bird touches the lower boundary or the pipes
 * Goal is to score as many points as we can.

 # Reinforcement Learning
 * In reinforcement learning a software agent makes observations and then takes actions within an environment based on the rewards it receives.
-* Agent - Software, Environment - Flappy Bird Game, Rewards - surviving (each step) - +15, Passing through pipes - +15 (same as survival), Crashing (dying) - -1000.
+* Agent: - Software, Environment: - Flappy Bird Game, Rewards: - surviving (each step) - +15, Passing through pipes: - +15 (same as survival), Crashing (dying): - -1000.
 * Our objective is to train the agent in a way (policy) that will maximize its expected reward over time.

 # 2. Dataset Source & Description